containers/buildah/docs/buildah-from.md

 Commands run using `buildah run` will default to being run in their own user namespaces, configured using the UID and GID maps.
-If --userns-gid-map-group is specified, but --userns-uid-map-user is not specified, `buildah` will assume that the specified group name is also a suitable user name to use as the default setting for this option.
+If --userns-gid-map-group is specified, but --userns-uid-map-user is not specified, `Buildah` will assume that the specified group name is also a suitable user name to use as the default setting for this option.

 **--userns-gid-map-group** *group*